If you’re considering running a promotion over the holidays, have you stopped to work out if you can actually afford it?

 Here’s something you can try: offer an instant savings off a customer’s order total if they spend a certain amount.
 So for example, take $10 off if a customer spends $100 or more.
 It doesn’t seem like much to you, but that’s a huge 10% to them.

-You can even set this up per-product if you have some high-priced items (with healthier margins) like laptops, tools, or furniture.
+You can set up a rule per-product if you have some high-priced items (with healthier margins) like laptops, tools, or furniture, or sitewide if all of your products come in at around the same.
 “Save $50 instantly on futons $500 and up.” “$35 off all laptops.”
 Again — not a deep discount to you, but it’s certainly appealing to a shopper!

 BOGO sales — that is, “buy one, get one free” sales — are always popular.
 Virtually everyone likes getting something free.
 It’s why swag is so popular at trade shows and conventions.

-So instead of BOGO, aim for a variation: “buy some, get one free.”
+Instead of BOGO, you could aim for a variation: “buy some, get one free.”
 The “some” can be any amount of your choosing and is entirely dependent on your margins.
 If you sell men’s ties, maybe you can afford to give one away for free after three.
 If you sell fine men’s shirts, maybe six is the point at which one should be free.

 This can be a tricky one, because it’s still bordering on a deep discount.
 After all, you’re giving something away for free — you’re essentially losing profit on one of those items.
 But there are ways to make it work: